Turbo Takeaways

 2. Medical Bills Programs

 For healthcare-related financial assistance for seniors, Medicare programs help cover costs.
 The Medicare Extra Help Program helps seniors with prescription drugs.
-If you have full Medicaid coverage, get Supplemental Security Income (SSI), or get help through the Medicare Savings Program, you may get enrolled in the program automatically.
+If you have Medicaid coverage, Supplemental Security Income (SSI), or help through the Medicare Savings Program, you may get enrolled in the program automatically.

 The Medicare Savings Program is a state program that helps those who can’t afford health insurance premiums and deductibles.
 There are four different savings programs, each with its own income limits for qualification.